fwip/mtg_pronouns/reworded_cards.md

 Kicker {7} (You may pay an additional {7} as you cast this spell.)

-Search target player's library for up to three cards, exile them, then they shuffles their library.
-If Sadistic Sacrament was kicked, instead search that player's library for up to fifteen cards, exile them, then they shuffles their library.
+Search target player's library for up to three cards, exile them, then that player shuffles their library.
+If Sadistic Sacrament was kicked, instead search that player's library for up to fifteen cards, exile them, then that player shuffles their library.

 Sands of Time 4
 ---------------